openafsfoundation/openafsfoundation.org/board/index.md

 distributed systems; distributed control; and sensor networks.
 While recently embarking on a new career as an Illumos kernel engineer with Nexenta Systems, Inc., Thomas remains committed to the theoretical first principles exemplified by the AFS3 protocol.
-He believes that--notwithstanding twenty-five subsequent years of technical innovation--the balance of management, interoperability, cache consistency, and geographic distribution features, as uniquely embodied in the AFS architecture, render AFS peerless.
+He believes that &mdash; notwithstanding twenty-five subsequent years of technical innovation &mdash; the balance of management, interoperability, cache consistency, and geographic distribution features, as uniquely embodied in the AFS architecture, render AFS peerless.

+Thomas can be reached at <tkeiser@gmail.com>.

-### Todd DeSantis ###
+### Todd DeSantis (2013 - present) ###

 Todd DeSantis is a Senior Systems Support Engineer for IBM Corporation.
 Todd has been working with AFS since he joined the Transarc Corporation in 1993 as